10 Significant Historic Sites in Japan | Historical Landmarks | History Hit

 10 Significant Historic Sites in Japan

-One of the most fascinating aspects of the Land of the Rising Sun is its sheer breadth of culture and architecture that has emerged over its long history.
-Across the country there are thousands of shrines, temples, and castles which date back hundreds of years, and are often located against picturesque landscapes.
-All year round, travellers make pilgrimages to the various stunning sites that the country has to offer as a way of learning about Japanese culture and history.
-Here’s our pick of 10 which make for essential viewing.
+Japan’s long history embraces a vast breadth of art, culture and architecture.
+Across the country there are thousands of shrines, temples, and castles which date back hundreds of years, situated amidst picturesque landscapes.
+All year round, travellers make pilgrimages to the country’s remarkable historic sites as a way of learning about Japanese culture and history.
+Here’s our pick of 10 essential historic sites in Japan.

 Image Credit: Sean Pavone / Shutterstock